The answer is simple: Big Pot

 In his article entitled “Big Tobacco’s future as Big Marijuana,” Leonid Bershidsky advises investors that, “Big Tobacco is poised to dominate” the legal cannabis market, and for that reason, “Big Tobacco may be one of the biggest opportunities of a lifetime.”

 If this sounds familiar, it should.
 The tobacco and alcohol industries follow similar patterns while hawking their legal, addictive substances.
 And we know how that story ends: money-hungry industries, targeting the vulnerable, will stop at nothing to increase addiction and profit.
-Why on earth would we want to repeat that debacle with cannabis?
+Why would we want to repeat that debacle with marijuana?